-22-year-old adventure racer Emily Rowbotham knows all about being a woman in a male-dominated arena.
-Here she shares her experiences, along with some pretty good ideas for how we can all make things more friendly for the actual — and potential — female adventurers in our lives.
+Adventure racer Emily Rowbotham knows all about being a woman in a male-dominated arena.
+She shares her experiences, along with some ideas for how we can make things more friendly for female adventurers.

 Break A Nail Princess?

 Men have historically exercised a sense of ownership over the realm of adventure sports.
 Adventurous and outdoorsy women are confronted routinely by derogatory comments which staunch female participation in outdoor and adventure activities.
 You would be hard-pressed to find a woman who does not have handful of stories about being catcalled, honked or howled at while out on a run, ride or walk.